-The Sapporo 2017 Asian Winter Games will be the first time Australia has been represented at these Games.
+The Sapporo 2017 Asian Winter Games was the first time Australia has been represented at these Games.

 The Asian Winter Games were first suggested by the Japanese Olympic Committee in 1982, to promote and develop winter sport in Asia.
 The first Games were held in Sapporo in 1986 with only 290 athletes from seven countries and one territory competing across seven disciplines.
 The Sapporo Games are expected to be the largest Asian Winter Games in history with around 1,500 athletes from approximately 30 countries and regions.

 Millie Bongiorno: 7th - Giant Slalom, 8th - Slalom

 Christian De Oliveira: 10th - Giant Slalom, 9th - Slalom

 Nicholas Masjuk: 17th - Giant Slalom, 18th - Slalom

 Holly Crawford: 7th - Snowboard Halfpipe

 Jakara Anthony: 6th - Freestyle Mogul Skiing, 5th - Dual Moguls

 Sophie Ash: 5th - Freestyle Mogul Skiing, 7th - Dual Moguls